Importance of Mental Health in the Workplace

 Many people aren’t aware of all the different types of mental health.
 Some mental health conditions include anxiety disorders, behavioral disorders, eating disorders, substance use disorders, mood disorders, obsessive-compulsive disorder, personality disorder, psychotic disorder, suicidal behavior, and post-traumatic stress disorder.
 To learn more about each, please visit MentalHealth.gov.

 Reasons Why Mental Health is Important in the Workplace

 There are many reasons why companies should support mental health in the workplace.
+Overall, supporting mental health in the workplace is essential to improving office wellbeing.
 Speaking about mental health is very important as happy employees are more productive.
 Those with mental health issues while working usually have worse decision-making, decreased productivity, less engagement, and worse communication.

 Bad Decision Making – Poor mental health can have a lot of negative impacts on one’s work.
 One significant impact is poor decision-making.
 When an employer of yours has poor decision making, they can lead the company down the wrong path by missing meetings, showing up to work late, or not following company policy.

 Decreased Productivity – I am sure all of us have had those days where we don’t feel great, and as a result, our productivity decreases tremendously.
 Unfortunately, those with poor mental health have those days consistently.

 Less Engaged at Work – Those with poor mental health will have less motivation and focus than those with good mental health.
 When someone has poor mental health, they usually think about other things that aren’t related to work.

 Lack of Communication – It is challenging to communicate with coworkers when you have poor mental health.
 When communicating, those with poor mental health can come across as passive-aggressive or hostile.